paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-121-documentation-of-vessels.md

 | 12135 | 46:12111(a). |  |

 In paragraph (2), the words “except for a recreational endorsement” are omitted as unnecessary because a recreational endorsement does not permit a vessel to engage in a trade.

+#### Amendments
+2025—Par.
+(2).
+Pub.
+L. 119–60 inserted “or noncitizen national (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim)))” after “citizen”.

 <a id="section-12136"></a>